jasmyne-52/se-q3-iss/README.md

 With the [turtle](https://docs.python.org/3/library/turtle.html) graphics library (part of Python's standard library), create a graphics screen with the world map background image, [map.gif](./map.gif).
 Use `turtle` methods such as `Screen()`, `setup()`, `bgpic()`, and `setworldcoordinates()`.
 Register an icon image for the ISS within the turtle screen context, and create a `turtle.Turtle()` to move the ISS to its current lat/lon on the map.
 Use methods such as `shape()`, `setheading()`, `penup()`, and `goto()`.

 ### Part D
 Find out the next time that the ISS will be overhead of Indianapolis, Indiana.
 Use the geographic lat/lon of Indianapolis, Indiana to plot a yellow dot on the map.
-Use [this public API](http://api.open-notify.org/iss-pass.json) to query the next pass.
+Use [this public API](http://api.open-notify.org/iss-pass.jn) to query the next pass. so
 You will need to supply the lat/lon coordinates as query parameters to this URL.
 The passover times are returned as timestamps, so you will need to use the `time.ctime()` method to convert them to human-readable text.
 Render the next passover time next to the Indianapolis location dot that you plotted earlier.

 ## Testing